open/close all folders

 - Hetaoni plays with this trope.
 In flashbacks, the earlier style of artwork reappears; in previous time loops, the newer style appears.

-- On one House of Mouse short, flashbacks were done in black and white and with the characters drawn in the early-1930s circle-and-rubber-hose style.
+- In the House of Mouse short "Hickory Dickory Mickey", flashbacks were done in black and white and with the characters drawn in the early-1930s circle-and-rubber-hose style.

 - A flashback in What's New, Scooby-Doo? that shows why Velma is afraid of clowns is done in the art style of A Pup Named Scooby-Doo.